Labic-ICMC-USP/UTME/tutoriais/hatespeech/Readme.md

 The SubcategoryGenerator in UTME is essential for unsupervised taxonomy expansion, creating subcategories within predefined categories.
 For example, if the TaxonomyClassifier identifies a document under "Gender-based Hate Speech," the SubcategoryGenerator can generate subcategories like "Sexual Harassment Language" or "Body-shaming" based on the document content.
 This unsupervised approach enables the system to discover subtopics without labeled data, enhancing exploratory analysis and taxonomy development.

+Access df_filtered_level2 to see the mapping result for each document.

 6. **Graph-Based Analysis for Exploration:**
    - Leverage UTME's graph-based analysis to visually explore document relationships, aiding in the identification and monitoring of hate speech patterns.